gpe0/csharp-exercises/README.md

 # **c# console exercises**
 Hi, this is my **c# exercises repository**.
 ---
 Here you can find console exercises from the really basics to some more complicated things.
-(Not done yet!)

 I used Microsoft Visual Studio 2019 to code.